tarakbluru/TeZ/README.md

   ...
 ```
 ## Usage
+Trader requires 2 main UIs Viz., Entry and Trade management.
+Since these are 2 different operations,
+the UI has been designed to reduce the app space on desktop.
+Also, the app sits on top of all
+other running apps.
+This is useful while entering numbers based on the chart.

 On clicking 'Buy' market, in the NSE Exchange (in config file), NIFTYBEES/BANKBEES are bought.
 On clicking 'Short' market, in the NSE Exchange, NIFTYBEES/BANKBEES are Shorted.